tacman/msgphp/docs/cookbook/bundle-installation.md

     commands: []
 ```

 Depending on your personal preference you can also write the configuration in any other supported format.

-See the
+!!! info
-[demo configuration] for a more advanced example.
+    See the [demo configuration] for a more advanced example

 ### `class_mapping`